Steps to Sell a Car That Is Still Financed Successfully

 8. Submit Change of Ownership Notification: After settling the debt, submit the change of ownership notification to the New Zealand Transport Agency to comply with local regulations.

-Additionally, consider exploring Nectar Money’s financing options.
+Additionally, consider exploring Nectar Money’s innovative financing options.
 These loans combine the benefits of personal loans with the strength of secured financing, providing you with the necessary funds for your next vehicle purchase or repairs.
-Your financial decisions and their impact on your credit score are crucial for a successful transaction.
+Remember, your financial decisions and their impact on your credit score is crucial for a successful transaction.
+Every step counts, and you’re on the right path!

 Each box represents a step in the selling process.
 Follow the arrows to see how to move from one step to the next, ensuring you complete each part for a successful sale.